Frequently Asked Questions

 The Battle of Fromelles on 19–20 July 1916 is recognised as the bloodiest day in Australian military history, with over 5,500 casualties in less than 24 hours.

-How was the Battle of Fromelles fought?
+How the Battle Was Fought

 The battle involved a frontal assault across No-Man’s-Land following an artillery bombardment.
 Australian and British troops attacked in waves, aiming to seize German trench systems.
 The Germans, however, were well-prepared, and many soldiers were cut down before reaching enemy lines.
 Some units briefly captured German trenches, but were quickly overwhelmed or forced to withdraw.
 Many men were taken Prisoner of War.